 The Trio is very portable, with a light 2.8-pound weight and dimensions of 11.4 x 6.5 x 1.8 inches.
-It’s one of the most portable printers we reviewed but at the cost of a full feature set.
-The barebones printer consists almost entirely of the moving print head, a paper feeder and a page-fed scroll scanner.
+This barebones printer consists almost entirely of the moving print head, a paper feeder and a page-fed scroll scanner.
 In addition, the printer’s optional battery pack is inconvenient and needs to be plugged in and stowed away inside an awkwardly placed internal compartment.
 The battery itself has enough power to print 350 pages per charge. which is less than the top mobile printers in our comparison that can do around 500, like the HP OfficeJet All-One 250.

 The Trio is by far the most expensive printer on a per-page basis.
 It holds just one ink cartridge at a time, so you need to swap out the ink depending on whether you want to print in color or black and white.
 Using normal calculations, which combine black and color ink expenses in the average, it costs 79 cents per page to print with this machine.
 Because you have to switch between ink cartridges, it’s more like 26 cents per page when printing in black and white and 53 cents per page for color printing.
 In either case, it is far and away the most expensive portable printing option, and the tri-color cartridge needs to be completely replaced whenever one of the three colors runs out.
 Even using high-capacity cartridges, the price per page only falls to 27 cents for black and white and 21 cents for color.